-A little time apart can enhance passion when you get back together because you’re so excited to see each other and you’ve had a while to fantasise about the reunion.
+A little time apart can enhance passion when you get back together because you’re so excited to see each other.
+You miss each other and have likely fantasised about the reunion.

-However, many couples who’ve tried to sustain the excitement of a long distance relationship indefinitely find that the thrill soon wears off.
-Most of us who endure regular periods of separation for work or other reasons tend to find it very challenging – and science tells us, that’s not at all surprising.
+However, many couples find that the thrill of missing each other soon wears off.
+Most of us who endure regular periods of separation for work or other reasons find it challenging.
+Relationship psychology confirms that’s not at all surprising.

-Decades ago, psychologist Mary Ainsworth and colleagues documented separation and attachment mechanisms in young children.
-Although given good care, children separated from caregivers for a few nights while their mothers were in hospital tended to show not only anxiety at separation, but resentment and even anger at their mum when she returned.
-The stakes of maintaining proximity to a caregiver for an infant are literally life and death and Ainsworth confirmed that the need for close bonds to be maintained is hardwired in us.
-Further, although our attachment needs develop and lessen as we become adults, later researchers found that to some extent, attachment needs carry over into our adult romantic relationships.
+Psychologist Mary Ainsworth documented separation and attachment mechanisms in young children.
+Although given good care, children separated from caregivers for a few nights while their mothers were in hospital tended to show anxiety at separation and resentment.
+The stakes of closeness to a caregiver for an infant are literally life and death and Ainsworth confirmed that the need for close bonds to be maintained is hardwired in us.
+Further, although our attachment needs develop and lessen as we become adults, later researchers found that attachment needs carry over into our adult romantic relationships.
 The same intense longings felt in childhood for closeness and security re-emerge with romantic partners.
 It’s no mistake that we may call a lover “baby”.